rfloarea/rfloarea/README.md

-👋 hi, it's me. nice to meet you. i spend my yime learning stuff and learn how to learn stuff.
+👋 hi, it's me. nice to meet you. i spend my time learning stuff and learn how to learn stuff.